Proposal Preparation Fact Sheet

 Preliminary budgets should be submitted to the Office of Research in rough draft for review ten (10) days in advance of the deadline.
 Indirect cost rates, employee benefit rates, and cost sharing requirements are subject to change.
 Refer to TU’s Proposal Preparation Fact Sheet for the current rates.

-Any proposal which has matching requirements or cost sharing must be cleared with your Collegiate Dean and Vice President for Research prior to budget preparation and submission.
+Any proposal which has matching requirements or cost sharing must be cleared with your Collegiate Dean and Director of Research and Sponsored Programs prior to budget preparation and submission.

 Final budgets should be completed, and in the Pre-Award office at least five working days before the application deadline.
 A copy of your internal budget and completed proposal should accompany the two internal routing forms that must be signed by your Department Chair and Collegiate Dean to allow ample time to obtain other required signatures and final processing.